Are you looking for the best way to send money to Nepal from Australia?

 - Fill in the recipient’s bank and contact details After choosing the destination country, proceed ahead by adding the recipient’s bank account details including account name, account number and swift code.

-- Choose to send account in payment details.
+- Choose to send the account in payment details.
 Select the sending account and the total sending amount

 - Confirm the details and send